New Hyundai Tucson review

 Stepping up to N Line trim adds a Highway Drive Assist feature that adjusts your steering for you in order to keep the car centred in your chosen lane (you must keep your hands on the wheel though).

-“Big discounts are available on the Tucson, but I'd urge potential buyers to do their sums, because the Tucson loses value quicker than some rivals.” – Claire Evans, Consumer Editor
+“Big discounts are available on the Hyundai Tucson, but I'd urge potential buyers to do their sums because it loses value quicker than some rivals.” – Claire Evans, Consumer Editor

 For all the latest reviews, advice and new car deals, sign up to the What Car? newsletter here